bjoelle/ClaDS-tutorial/README.md

 ### Setting up the substitution models

 The next set is to set up the substitution models for each alignments, found in the **Site Model** panel.
-To simplify the original analysis, we will set up HKY + G models for both alignments, with the number of rate categories set to 4.
+We will set up HKY + G models for both alignments, with the number of rate categories set to 4.

 > In the **Site Model** panel, set the **Gamma Category Count** to **4**.
 > Click on the arrow next to **JC69**, and select the **HKY** model.
-> Select the second alignment in the **Partition** list on the left, and repeat the same set up.
+> Select the remaining three partitions (use **shift+click**).
+> Select `noncoding` and click **OK** to to clone the site model for the other three partitions from `noncoding`.
 >

 The final substitution model configuration is shown in [Figure 6](#subst).